 What research has recently found

-On December 14, 2020, in a paper published in PNAS researchers claimed they have found a new class of enzymes known as germinal cell kinase four (GCK-IV) kinases whose inhibition improves the long-term survival of neurons and also promotes the regeneration of axons.
+On December 14, 2020, in a paper published in PNAS, researchers claimed they had found a new class of enzymes known as germinal cell kinase four (GCK-IV) kinases whose inhibition improves the long-term survival of neurons and also promotes the regeneration of axons.
 This feature could be of great help in the treatment of some degenerative diseases of neurons through a different modality.

 A different approach to finding the Enzyme

 Researchers initially used human stem cells to generate Retinal ganglion cells (RGCs).
-RGCs are the group of neurons situated in the inner surface of the retina which takes visual information from the eye and then transmits it to the visual center of the brain.
+RGCs are a group of neurons situated in the inner surface of the retina that take visual information from the eye and then transmit it to the visual center of the brain.

 Researchers performed multiple screenings to test the chemicals.
-The first screening included well-understood chemicals for assessing the ability of RGCs to survive: the next screening was done to look if these chemicals can promote regeneration.
+The first screening included well-understood chemicals for assessing the ability of RGCs to survive; the next screening was done to determine if these chemicals can promote regeneration.

 Following the screening, the machine-learning technique was used to study the activity of several compounds that later helped identify these key genes.

-Researchers were surprised as, unlike DLK that only blocked regeneration when inhibited.
+Researchers were surprised, as DLK only blocked regeneration when inhibited.
 They also promoted regeneration.
 Similarly, the adenovirus approach with Genomic editing found the benefit of GCK-IV over DLK in the promotion of regeneration of axons.

-It helps testing several agents at a time, which can be a great help in identifying those unnoticed genes which were not supposed to be of any role in the past.
+It helps testing several agents at a time, which can be a great help in identifying those unnoticed genes that were not supposed to play any role in the past.

 Read Also: Glaucoma Breakthrough: Vision Loss in Mice Restored With Anti Aging Cocktail